 Author: Melissa Fery, Oregon State University Small Farms Program

-or youtube videos, limitless ways to make something you need, utilizing materials you have laying around the farm are just a few clicks away.
+Publish Date: Spring 2017http://farmhack.org/tools or YouTube videos, limitless ways to make something you need, utilizing materials you have laying around the farm are just a few clicks away.
 Need an example?
-Search ‘homemade chicken plucker’ on YouTube and you’ll find creative, yet functional designs that use an old washing machine drum and a 55 gallon barrel to a cordless drill and pvc pipe.
+Search ‘homemade chicken plucker’ on YouTube and you’ll find creative, yet functional designs that use an old washing machine drum and a 55-gallon barrel to a cordless drill and PVC pipe.

-On a recent farm tour, Beth Hoinacki of Goodfoot Farm showed great example of repurposing a broken chest freezer into a seed germination chamber.
+On a recent farm tour, Beth Hoinacki of Goodfoot Farm showed a great example of re-purposing a broken chest freezer into a seed germination chamber.
 “The most expensive part was the new latch, purchased to keep the door securely closed,” said Beth.
-With a little wiring and experimentation with lightbulb wattage to get the needed temperature, she is able to germinate tomatoes and peppers with ease.
+With a little wiring and experimentation with light bulb wattage to get the needed temperature, she is able to germinate tomatoes and peppers with ease.
 Beth cautioned, “You need to watch carefully because once the seed has germinated you need to get them out, otherwise they’ll turn leggy without sunlight.”

 Designing equipment to solve problems and increase efficiency

 is what Mark Luterra has been doing since his employment with Wild Garden Seeds in 2014.
-As he helped winnow seeds with box fans, wind drip tape onto a reel or other farm tasks, Mark’s engineering and planning skills were also at work.
-As a result, he has designed and built equipment to meet needs at the farm.
-The Winnow Wizard and Wonder Winder are two examples with original designs available at http://luterra.com.
-Mark also offers a Problem-solving, Brainstorming, Design service where you can send him a need and he’ll ponder it and reply with some tentative ideas.
+As he helped winnow seeds with box fans, wind drip tape onto a reel, or other farm tasks, Mark’s engineering, and planning skills were also at work.
+As a result, he has designed and built equipment to meet the needs of the farm.
+The Winnow Wizard and Wonder Winder are two examples of original designs available at http://luterra.com.
+Mark also offers a Problem-solving, Brainstorming, and Design service where you can send him a need, and he’ll ponder it and reply with some tentative ideas.